syntelos/c-lang-bix/README.txt

 ﻿bix is yet another ordinary binhex

-  The seven bit ASCII hexidecimal encoding of a binary octet sequence replaces each four bit nibble with an ASCII octet from the set of (0-9) and (A-F).
+  The seven bit ASCII hexidecimal encoding of a binary octet sequence replaces each four bit nibble with a (seven bit) ASCII octet from the set of (0-9) and (A-F).
 The binary content payload size is doubled in this encoding.

 Implementation